guendto/jomiel-yomiel/README.md

 To run `yomiel` from the repository:

-- Make sure you have installed protobuf compiler first (debian: protobuf-compiler)
+* Make sure you have installed protobuf compiler (debian: protobuf-compiler)

 ```shell